Indian martial arts: Middle Ages (11th to 15th centuries)

-Kalaripayat had developed into its present form by the 11th century, during an extended period of warfare between the Chera and Chola dynasties.
+Kalaripayattu had developed into its present form by the 11th century, during an extended period of warfare between the Chera and Chola dynasties.
 The earliest treatise discussing the techniques of malla-yuddha is the Malla Purana (c.
 13th century), unlike the earlier Manasollasa which gives the names of movements but no descriptions.

 Over a period of several centuries, invading Muslim armies managed to occupy much of present-day Pakistan and northern India.
 In response to the spread of Muslim rule, the kingdoms of South India united in the 14th century to found the Vijayanagara Empire.
 Physical culture was given much attention by both royalty and commoners in the empire, with wrestling being particularly popular with both men and women.
 Gymnasiums have been discovered inside royal quarters of Vijayanagara, and records speak of regular physical training for commanders and their armies during peacetime.
 Royal palaces and market places had special arenas where royalty and common people alike amused themselves by watching matches such as cockfights, ram fights, and wrestling.
-One account describes an akhara in Chandragiri where noblemen practiced jumping exercises, boxing, fencing and wrestling almost every day before dinner to maintain their health, and observed that “men as old as seventy years look only thirty”.
+One account describes an akhara in Chandragiri where noblemen practiced jumping exercises, boxing, fencing and wrestling almost every day before dinner to maintain their health, and observed that "men as old as seventy years look only thirty".

 The Italian traveller Pietro Della Valle wrote of cane-fighting in southern India.
-According to Pietro, it was the custom for soldiers to specialise in their own particular weapon of expertise and never use any other even during war, “thereby becoming very expert and well practised in that which he takes to”.
+According to Pietro, it was the custom for soldiers to specialise in their own particular weapon of expertise and never use any other even during war, "thereby becoming very expert and well practised in that which he takes to".

 As their ancient predecessors, swordplay and wrestling were commonly practiced by the royalty of Vijayanagara.
-Krishna Deva Raya is said to have arranged a duel between a champion swordsman and the prince of Odisha who was known for being an expert with both the sword and dagger.
-The prince accepted the challenge until he learned he would be fighting one not of royal blood and so killed himself rather than having to “soil his hands”.
-Fernao Nunes and the Persian envoy Adbur Razzak relate that Deva Raya II survived an assassination attempt “as he was a man who knew how to use both sword and dagger better than anyone in his kingdom, avoided by twists and turns of his body the thrusts aimed at him, freed himself from him, and slew him with a short sword that he had.”
+Krishnadevaraya is said to have arranged a duel between a champion swordsman and the prince of Odisha who was known for being an expert with both the sword and dagger.
+The prince accepted the challenge until he learned he would be fighting one not of royal blood and so killed himself rather than having to "soil his hands".
+Fernao Nunes and the Persian envoy Abd al-Razzaq relate that Deva Raya II survived an assassination attempt "as he was a man who knew how to use both sword and dagger better than anyone in his kingdom, avoided by twists and turns of his body the thrusts aimed at him, freed himself from him, and slew him with a short sword that he had".